HMDarkFir3/moveit/README.md

 ---

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used

-O projeto foi desenvolvido utilizando as seguintes tecnologias:
+The project was developed using the following technologies:

 - [React.js](https://reactjs.org)
 - [Next.js](https://nextjs.org)